smallcloudai/refact/CONTRIBUTING.md

+## How to contribute
-Clone this repo and install it for development:
+1. Clone this repo and install it for development:

 ```commandline
 git clone https://github.com/smallcloudai/refact